 Marketing your association membership is the best way to increase your awareness of your association and drive growth by attracting new members.
 However, marketing should be done in relevant locations and show prospective members why they should be interested in your membership.
 This means showcasing the benefits they can expect, the value they get from their membership, and any introductory offers for new members.
 Using digital credentials, members champion your membership and provide avenues of authentic marketing, promoting trust and encouraging their followers to learn more.

 Want to explore more benefits of digital credentials for your members?
-Get in touch with Accredible or request a platform demo to see membership digital credentials in action.
+Get in touch with Accredible and request a platform demo to see membership digital credentials in action.

 Further Reading